Simaom23/HelBrain/README.md

 #### Features:
 Advisers:
-- See their ratings
+- See their own ratings
-- Send notes to
+- Send notes to those that are searching for advice

-Those searching for Advice:
+Those searching for advice:
 - Search for helpers:
   - See their ratings
   - Contact information